 Serious manufacturer recalls in 2015/2016

-Vehicle recalls may arise when a particular aspect of the vehicle is found to be, or will become dangerously faulty during use of the vehicle.
+Vehicle recalls may arise when a particular aspect of the vehicle is found to be or will become dangerously faulty during use of the vehicle.
 If this situation arises, the manufacturer of the car will arrange for the defective vehicles to be brought to a local dealership for the correct repairs to be carried out.
-The cost of the adjustment will be bourne by the manufcaturer.
+The cost of the adjustment will be borne by the manufacturer.
 Here are just some of the biggest manufacturer recalls that have taken place 2015/2016.

-The manufacturer did conform that 11 million of their diesel cars had been equipped with the defeat devices worldwide.
-Volkswagen was estimated to recall over 100,000 vehicles across ireland over this problem which feature the diesel engine at the centre of the controversy.
+The manufacturer did confirm that 11 million of their diesel cars had been equipped with the defeat devices worldwide.
+Volkswagen was estimated to recall over 100,000 vehicles across Ireland over this problem which feature the diesel engine at the centre of the controversy.

 In the beginning of 2016 Toyota began recalling over 4,500 Rav 4 vehicles across Ireland due to defective rear seatbelts.
 The Toyota recall, involving 2.87m vehicles, involves Toyota’s vehicle made between July 2005 and August 2014 and between October 2005 and January of this year.
 “There is a possibility that, in the event of a very severe frontal crash, the lap seatbelt belt webbing could contact a portion of the metal seat cushion frame and come off,” stated a Toyota email.
 “If this occurs, the seat belt may not properly restrain the occupant, which could increase the risk of injury.”

 In June 2016, Toyota recalled over 3 million vehicles across the world over problems with airbags in the car and controls on faulty fuel emissions.
 Toyota announced that a small crack in some inflators for the car's airbag on the driver and passenger side of the vehicle may expand which could cause the airbags to partially expand.